 In the evening, at 6 PM we went to Brindavan Gardens (KRS Dam) was built by the chief engineer of Mysore, Sir M.Visveswaraya during the period of Krishnaraja wodeyar IV in which has lots of wide-open spaces and colorful fountains.
 Students enjoyed musical fountain however, the park was very well maintained and the artificial water body was very attractive.
 We feel the authorities have taken more care of this garden.
 Once the visiting sessions over, we had a tasty dinner at 8 PM near the garden area.

 Now, you may think that is all; but no, there was more, for we stumbled onto a couple of gems on our trip that is where we had a dance, song and more entertaining aspects throughout our journey back to Bangalore!!

 It was a fantastic trip to magnificent Mysore and we will be going to treasure this experience with all our students’ hearts and souls.
-The trip has been the best which was highly action-packed and we hope we have more exciting trips to places like this in upcoming days in our Top international schools in Hesaraghatta road.
+The trip has been the best which was highly action-packed and we hope we have more exciting trips to places like this in upcoming days in our Schools near Hesaraghatta.